Predicting the Life of Your Marriage

 Most marriages fall apart because there is no communication.

-Instead of making it clear before the marriage what is and is not important, instead of communicating honestly, the parties prefer to stew.
+Instead of making it clear before the marriage what is and is not important so that the other knows before 'I do', the parties pretend it is meaningless.

 They prefer to answer a question; "It's Okay" or "Nothing" when they should be giving the long detailed version of their grievance.